 Integrated mid-infrared femtosecond waveguide lasers

-Our group has developed a state of the art femtosecond laser-direct write processing facility that enables the fabrication of both waveguides and reflective structures (gratings) inside actively doped transparent dielectrics.
-Based on these unique capabilities, we are seeking a PhD student who will investigate different techniques to realise novel integrated modelocked waveguide lasers operating in the mid-infrared.
-This project will include the fabrication of depressed-clading waveguide-lasers in fluoride-glasses and the integration of novel materials like nanosheet topological insulators as saturable absorbers.
+Our group has developed state of the art femtosecond laser-direct write facilities that enable the fabrication from simple waveguides to complex photonic structures inside actively doped transparent dielectrics.
+Based on our unique capabilities, we are seeking PhD students who will investigate different methods to realise novel integrated and modelocked waveguide lasers that operate in the mid-infrared wavelength region.
+Possible projects include the fabrication of depressed-cladding waveguide-lasers in fluoride-glasses and the integration of novel materials like nanosheet topological insulators as saturable absorbers and involve a mix of experimental and theoretical work.

 Nano- and atom-scale structuring of diamond using 2-photon induced carbon ejection